 The more you make cultured foods, the better your ferments will work because they’ll infuse your home with powerful, good bacteria.
 Your living space is an expression of you, and so are your fermented foods.
 The same phenomenon happens inside of you, it gets better and better the more you pay attention to what you’re eating, its impact on how you’re feeling, how you’re living, and the emotions you feel.
 You signal your body to create imbalance or wellness with everything that you do.
 When you’re full of the good bacteria that you carry around, you can literally spread wellness to others in your vicinity, so make these foods often and consume them daily.
 They’ll change and get better with time, just like you.
 Happy gut = happy life.

-Remember that everything is relative and there is nothing of greater value than vibrant health (our natural state) in mind, body, and spirit!
+Remember that everything is relative and there is nothing of greater value than vibrant health in mind, body, and spirit!
 Be sure not to heat up the beet ginger superkraut with native herbs (unless it’s for a particular recipe) or you’ll damage the live biotics that make sauerkraut such a powerful food in the first place.

 Probiotic Beet Ginger Superkraut with Native Herbs